pfdubois/BridgeBidding/source/MajorOpenings.rst

 Hmmm.
 OK, let's do that.

-* The range of the 1N response becomes 6 to 12 instead of 6 to a 10.
+* The range of the 1N response becomes 6 to 11 or a bad 12 instead of 6 to 10.
   We make this bid forcing for one round.

 * Opener will :term:`announce` "forcing".
 Opener must make another bid.